 WFP development projects focus on nutrition, especially for mothers and children, addressing malnutrition from the earliest stages through programmes targeting the first 1,000 days from conception to a child’s second birthday, and later through school meals.

-WFP purchases more than 2 million metric tons of food every year.
+WFP purchases 3 million metric tons of food every year.
 At least three quarters of it comes from developing countries.
 By buying food as close as possible to where it is needed, we can save time and money on transport costs, and help sustain local economies.
 Increasingly, WFP meets people’s food needs through cash-based transfers that allow the people we serve to choose and shop for their own food locally.

 WFP is governed by a 36-member Executive Board.
 It works closely with its two Rome-based sister organizations, the Food and Agriculture Organization of the United Nations and the International Fund for Agricultural Development.
 WFP partners with more than 1,000 national and international NGOs to provide food assistance and tackle the underlying causes of hunger.